alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 Make sure the account creation screen is solely about that task.
 Do not add any distracting content or links.

+### Avoid using security measures such as CAPTCHAs

+CAPTCHAs (Completely Automated Public Turing Test to Tell Computers and Humans Apart) and similar tests require users to recognise words or pictures.

+These are tests of cognitive function, which might be difficult for some users.
+Users can also struggle to recognise specific words or pictures due to differences in culture and locale.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Avoid making users do a cognitive test to use your service.
+If you do, you must also offer an alternative method.
+This is to comply with WCAG 2.2 success criterion [3.3.8 Accessible Authentication (Minimum)](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum).

+[WCAG lists some other security measures](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition) you can implement to prevent misuse and automated abuse in your service.

 ### Never use National Insurance numbers to verify a user’s identity

 If you currently use National Insurance numbers to verify identity, find out how to [protect your service against fraud](https://www.gov.uk/service-manual/technology/protecting-your-service-against-fraud#avoid-using-national-insurance-numbers-to-verify-identity).